-- Spaces available range from 95,000 to 215,000 ft2 - About twenty new spaces available in Phase 2 and 3 of the industrial park, ready to be built in 2015 - Space available at \$0.50/ft2 or more - Municipal services included, some up to property limits - Tax credits - Very competitive industrial tax rates (\$1.92 for every \$100 of evaluation).
+- Spaces available range from 95 000 ft2 (8 825 m2) to 215 000 ft2 (19 974 m2) - A new phase of the industrial park is in development - Space available at \$0.50/ft2 or more (\$5,38/m2) - Municipal services included, some up to property limits - Tax credits - Very competitive industrial tax rates (\$1,9776 for every \$100 of evaluation).

 Financial assistance is available for industrial implantation projects.
 The City of Granby, for example, offers up to five-year tax credit for the construction of new industrial facilities or the expansion of existing industrial facilities.
-The building owner must also be the business operator.
+The building owner must be the business operator.
 In the case of expansion, the tax credit applies to the increase in value on the assessment role.